liferay/liferay-docs/develop/tutorials/articles/asset-framework/04-rating-assets.markdown

 Liferay's asset framework supports a rating system that lets your users rate content in plugins.
 You've probably seen this in many of Liferay's built-in plugins.
 A great example is the Blogs portlet.
-On viewing a blogs entry, a row of stars appears letting the user rate the entry on a scale from one to five stars.
+On viewing a blogs entry, a row of stars appears, letting the user rate the entry on a scale from one to five stars.
 Ratings help users figure out what content is popular.
 The feature also fosters a sense of community and collaboration among content producers and consumers.
 Even better, once your plugin is asset enabled, implementing ratings